Travel News

 Industry news round-up: January 2026

-From weather disruptions to airport security and evolving airline and hotel policies, the business travel experience continues to change in ways that directly impact travelers and travel managers alike.
+From weather disruptions to airport security and evolving airline policies, the business travel experience continues to change in ways that directly impact travelers and travel managers alike.
 Here’s a look at January's top stories shaping smarter planning, better expectations, and more informed decisions across the corporate travel landscape.

 5 corporate travel lessons from January's massive winter storm